marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 ![](../images/wireshark.png)

 I find packets 15, 31, 49, 55, 61, 67, and 77 to be interesting, as they contain a lot more data than the other packets.
 Additionally, they have text in the packet output.
 They also all have the header of `URB_BULK out`, and go to USB bus 15.
-So, I create a filter in wireshark by inputting:
+So, I create a filter in Wireshark by inputting:

 ```txt
 usb.device_address == 15 && usb.capdata